Okeechobee High School

 Absences due to participation in school-sponsored activities are not recorded as absences; however, all work missed must be made up.
 It is the student's responsibility to contact the teacher to arrange for make-up work.

 The Department of Motor Vehicles has procedures for suspending and revoking the driver's license of a student who accumulates 15 unexcused absences in any 90-day period.

 Truancy is absence or continued absence with possible legal as well as disciplinary consequences.

 A student who misses more than 15 minutes of class time is classified as absent rather than tardy.
 Students intentionally skipping class to be marked absent, to avoid tardiness, will be referred to the Dean’s office.

 Students who have attained the age of seventeen may donate blood unless the parent or guardian has denied permission in writing.
 Information forms are available in the high school office.

-?
 Graduation - Baccalaureate and Graduation Exercises are privileges earned by Seniors to celebrate the culmination of the senior year.
-Only students completing the required 24 credits will participate in Graduation.
+Only students completing the required 24 credits or 18 credit option will participate in Graduation.

 Beauty - Personality

-During the school year, various OHS students, without campaigning, are chosen to hold certain titles of honor and distinction.
-To be considered for any of the following titles or as an escort for a student holding the title, students must have a 2.5 cumulative GPA, 9 or less semester absences, and a satisfactory behavior record.
+During the school year, various OHS students are chosen to hold certain titles of honor and distinction.
+To be considered for any of the following titles or as an escort for a student holding the title, students must have a 2.5 cumulative GPA, 9 or less semester unexcused absences, and a satisfactory behavior record.